 Salary of Financial Advisors and Financial Analysts:

 Owing to the unpredictable trends in economy, financial analysts in India have over the years generated considerable demand in the market.
 In fact around the year 2010 they emerged as one of the top 10 most sought after careers in India according to learnhub.com.
-With average annual salaries of INR 179,072 - INR 989,890, a career in financial analysis is definitely a force to reckon with.
+With average annual salaries of INR 179,072 - INR 989,890, a career in financial analysis is definitely a great profile one can ever have.

 Salary of Managers and MBAs: